-In this example, the payment at maturity is \$600 per \$1,000 principal amount of Notes, representing a loss of 40% of your principal amount.
+In this example, the payment at maturity is \$600 per \$1,000 principal amount of Notes, representing a loss of 40% of the principal amount.

-Because the Final Underlier Value is less than the Buffer Value, the investor does not receive a full return of the principal amount.
+Because the Final Underlier Value is less than the Buffer Value, investors do not receive a full return of the principal amount of their Notes.

-Investors in the Notes could lose some or a substantial portion of their principal amount at maturity.
+Investors in the Notes could lose some or a substantial portion of the principal amount of their Notes at maturity.